Quick Summary

 - Black cab night tariff (Tariff 3): Applies 22:00 to 06:00 Monday to Friday, plus all weekend and public holidays.
 The meter rate is roughly 20% higher than daytime — a £25 daytime metered fare typically becomes £30 at night.

 - Pre-booked taxi fares stay flat: Fixed-fare PHV operators like LondonAirport‑Taxi.com charge the same rate at 03:00 as at 13:00.
-No night surcharge, no Bank Holiday premium, no Christmas Day uplift.
+No night surcharge, no Bank Holiday premium, no Christmas Day uplift — see our London taxi prices guide for typical fares.

 - Uber surge pricing: Most aggressive on Friday and Saturday nights between 23:00 and 03:00, after major events (Premier League matches, West End shows finishing simultaneously), and during severe weather.
 Multipliers typically 1.5x-2.5x — occasionally higher.